10 popular customer service phrases and how to use them

 Attending to customer needs

 This phrase is particularly useful when providing support over the phone.
 You can ask if the customer minds waiting on hold for a moment while you check for a solution.
 Alternatively, you can call them back with the answer.
-It can also work for email and social media support.
+It can also work for email and social media customer support.
 Make sure you get back to your client, though, and don’t commit to a deadline you can’t meet.
 If you don’t know how long it’ll take you to solve the issue, it’s better not to specify any deadline and say that you’ll get back to them “very soon” (or “we’ll do our best to get back to you as soon as possible”), rather than creating expectations you won’t be able to satisfy.

 Other ways to say this are